 The average non-office worker is fraught with difficulties because they’re not at a desk all day, they are more prone to feeling isolated than office workers.
 More and more deskless employees are deciding whether or not to continue with a company based on the culture and feeling of being valued.
 Some even resign because they feel like an outsider.
 Employees who work remotely generally want to interact with their colleagues.
 The best way to keep them happy is by making sure that they are a part of the team.

 Investing in an internal communications plan that makes use of mobile technology may aid in reaching employees, making communication more interpersonal, and making employees feel more a part of the company.
 By providing them with the appropriate tools, you will make them feel closer and more engaged with your organization.

 According to a McKinsey research, employees spend 1.8 hours each day searching and accumulating information.
 That equates to 9.3 hours each week on average!
 Approximately 20% of the time is spent seeking internal information or locating colleagues who can assist with certain tasks.
 In the end, it’s a huge amount of time that could be saved by adequate communication.
-Deskless employees are always on the go and do not have their own laptop or desktop computer.
+Deskless workers are always on the go and do not have their own laptop or desktop computer.
 As a result of their limited access to technology, frontline employees are unable to get all of the information they require in a timely manner.

 Employer-specific applications and mobile-friendly intranets are becoming highly popular because of it’s instant access to information.